nearit/Android-SDK/docs/user-profilation.md

 ```
 If you try to set user data before creating a profile the error callback will be called.

-If you want to reset your profile use this method
+If you want to reset your profile use this method:
 ```java
 NearItUserProfile.resetProfileId(context)
 ```